Compost

 See what can be composted at ASU.

-The program criteria, interactive training, weekly service and smell-proof bins have been re-designed from top-to-bottom to enhance the user experience and make it even easier for Sun Devils to practice sustainability every day.
+The program criteria, interactive training, weekly service and smell-proof bins have been re-designed from top to bottom to enhance the user experience and make it even easier for Sun Devils to practice sustainability every day.

 Office composting